 A commercial locality in south-east Barking, north of the marshland of Ripple Level

 The Dagenham Idol was dug out of the marshes just south of Ripple Road in 1922.
-Because Dagenham had no museum in which the idol could be displayed it was taken to Colchester Castle Museum, where it remains today.
-A pinewood figure, probably from the Bronze Age, the idol may have been buried as a talisman to help crops grow – although since its rediscovery it has been rumoured to bring bad luck.
-The borough nowadays has the excellent Valence House Museum and after a popular period on loan here in 2011 a campaign was launched to make this the idol’s permanent home, so far without success.
+Because Dagenham had no museum in which the idol could be displayed it was taken to Colchester Castle Museum, which still owns it.
+A pinewood figure, radiocarbon dated to c.2250 BC, the idol may have been buried as a talisman to help crops grow – although since its rediscovery it has been rumoured to bring bad luck.
+The borough nowadays has the excellent Valence House Museum and the idol is presently on indefinite loan here.

 South of the railway lie the recent residential developments of Barking Riverside and an ‘urban common’ called the Ripple nature reserve.
 A range of habitats has developed on this former industrial site now managed by the London Wildlife Trust, with orchids, grass snakes and harvest mice.